 Erase data: After a few unsuccessful attempts to locate the device, allows you to erase the data.

-A password provides another layer of protection for your email messages and attachments.
+A screen lock provides another layer of protection for your email messages and attachments.
 These istructions will cover your Android Phone and tablet devices.

 - Navigate to the Settings option on your device.

 - Select Location and Security, Lock screen, Personal, or Screen Lock.

 - ITS recommends selecting Password for the best security.
 The Password feature lets you create a strong password as it requires 4 or more letters and numbers.
 But you can set a Patternn or PIN number as well.

 - Follow the prompts to enter your desired password, pin or pattern.